panaversity/learn-agentic-ai/GitHub_Fork_Workflow.md

 - **Use GitHub Desktop**: If the command line feels tricky, GitHub Desktop offers a visual interface for these steps.
 - **Read Contribution Guidelines**: If contributing, check the original repository’s `CONTRIBUTING.md` file for rules.

 That’s it!
 You’ve forked, cloned, edited, pushed, and optionally contributed or synced your fork.
-Let me know if you need help with any step!